Jason-M-Kane/Reconfigurable-SVM-Architecture/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;A serial RX line on hsma_d(3).
 [Pin 44 on J1, 2.5V I/O, AP28.
 Pin 6 on header.]

 For direct serial communications, a circuit is required to adjust the voltage levels as needed.
 For bluetooth communicaions, a bluetooth to serial microcontroller (and possibly voltage level circuit) is required.
-An STM32 device was used in our experiments (https://www.st.com).

 Note: Stratix V Devices require an active Altera/Intel Quartus License